After the traveling exhibition "

 The exhibition is accompanied by the publication of the book

 This book offers an exceptional visual immersion in the largest archive ever gathered on Simone Veil.
-The radically contemporary and sensitive layout highlights more than 1,400 documents: archival photographs, objects, family albums, unpublished letters, personal images never published...
-Thanks to the exceptional assistance of the Shoah Memorial, partner of the work, this iconographic treasure comes alive before our eyes.
+The layout, radically contemporary and sensitive, highlights more than 1,400 documents: archival photographs, objects, family albums, unpublished letters, personal images never published...
+Thanks to the exceptional assistance of the Shoah Memorial, partner of the project, this iconographic treasure comes alive before our eyes.

 On sale at the Shoah Memorial bookstore